supercrab/mpd_oled/README.md

-The mpd_oled program displays an information screen including a music frequency spectrum on an OLED screen connected to a Raspberry Pi (or similar) running MPD, this includes Moode, Volumio and RuneAudio.
+The mpd_oled program displays an information screen including a music frequency spectrum on an OLED screen connected to a Raspberry Pi (or similar) running MPD, this includes Moode, Volumio and rAudio (RuneAudio fork).
 The program supports I2C and SPI 128x64 OLED displays with an SSD1306, SSD1309, SH1106 or SSH1106 controller.
 ![OLED with mpd_oled](mpd_oled.jpg)